Receive a complimentary copy of our book Honoring Birth when you sign up for a consultation.

 There are many factors that influence what kind of birth you will have.
 While it is impossible to control the birth process, Jo Anne can assist you in having a more positive experience by choosing the best possible provider match.
 Finding practitioners that you can trust is a critical part of the consultation.
 Information you gather will give you confidence in selecting a provider that is right for you.
 During a consultation you will feel comfortable and have ample time to ask all of your questions.
 Not sure what kinds of questions to ask?
 Visit our FAQ section to find examples of some of the many questions that you will want to ask.

 This comprehensive consultation will guide you through the entire birth process and beyond.
 Our goal is for parents to have a happier, healthier birth experience.
 With c-section rates at 30% nationally, and some local hospitals higher, this is just one reason why parents need to educate themselves.

-Reasons Parents Choose to Have a Birth Consultation
+Reasons Parents Choose to Have an Informed Birth Consultation

 - Make Informed Decisions

 - Preconception planning